-With the number of international Legoland parks set to hit double figures, the theme park chain’s reach is wider than ever.
+With the number of international Legoland parks set to hit double figures, the theme park’s reach is wider than ever.
 Here’s how it has developed into one of the world’s biggest brands in family entertainment over the past five decades.

-Next year, 52 years after the debut of Legoland Billund, the ninth Legoland will open in the US state of New York.
+Next year, 52 years after the opening of Legoland Billund, the ninth Legoland will open in New York.
 The global Legoland parks portfolio will span 10 sites when Legoland Korea Resort opens in Chuncheon, an hour east of Seoul, in 2022.
 Further worldwide expansion of the brand is planned.
 Discussions are ongoing regarding several potential projects in China.
 Eventually, Merlin hopes to have 20 Legoland parks around the world.

 The international Legoland Parks portfolio

-Here is a summary of the current Legoland parks, and those coming soon:
+Here is a summary of the current parks, and those coming soon:

 - LEGOLAND Billund Resort, Denmark.
 Opened June 7, 1958, next to Lego company headquarters in the town of the same name.